dalibo/emaj/docs/en/impactsAdmin.rst

 Integrated physical replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 E-Maj is totally compatible with the use of the different PostgreSQL integrated physical replication modes (*WAL* archiving and *PITR*, asynchronous and synchronous *Streaming Replication*).
-Indeed, all E-Maj objects hosted in the cluster are replicated like all other objects of the cluster.
+Indeed, all E-Maj objects hosted in the instance are replicated like all other objects of the instance.

-However, because of the way PostgreSQL manages sequences, the sequences' current values may be a little forward on slave clusters than on the master cluster.
+However, because of the way PostgreSQL manages sequences, the sequences' current values may be a little forward on slave instances than on the master instance.
 For E-Maj, this may lightly overestimate the number of log rows in general statistics.
 But there is no consequence on the data integrity.

 Integrated logical replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^